atif-projects-misc/familytree/README.md

 3. Run `npm install` to install all dependencies.

 4. Run `npm run build && npm run start` to build and run the backend locally.
-Default port is 3012
+Default port is 3012.

+5. A local instance of MongoDB running on port 27017 is required.